DateSelector

 Comments: The function returns an object variable of itself upon starting, in case the calling module requires it.

-You can monitor the value of ShowSelector, after making it true to show the calendar, to know whether the operator selected a date (ShowSelector becomes 0) or closed the calendar without choosing a new date (ShowSelector becomes -1).
+You can monitor the value of ShowSelector to know whether the operator selected a date (ShowSelector becomes 0).
+If the calendar is shown as a popup, ShowSelector becomes -1 if the calendar is closed without choosing a new date.

 Examples: